Spacetime: History

-Other physicists and mathematicians at the turn of the century came close to arriving at what is currently known as spacetime.
-Einstein himself noted, that with so many people unraveling separate pieces of the puzzle, "the special theory of relativity, if we regard its development in retrospect, was ripe for discovery in 1905."

-An important example is Henri Poincaré, who in 1898 argued that the simultaneity of two events is a matter of convention.
+Henri Poincaré was the first to combine space and time into spacetime.
+He argued in 1898 that the simultaneity of two events is a matter of convention.
 In 1900, he recognized that Lorentz's "local time" is actually what is indicated by moving clocks by applying an explicitly operational definition of clock synchronization assuming constant light speed.
-In 1900 and 1904, he suggested the inherent undetectability of the aether by emphasizing the validity of what he called the principle of relativity, and in 1905/1906 he mathematically perfected Lorentz's theory of electrons in order to bring it into accordance with the postulate of relativity.
+In 1900 and 1904, he suggested the inherent undetectability of the aether by emphasizing the validity of what he called the principle of relativity.
+In 1905/1906 he mathematically perfected Lorentz's theory of electrons in order to bring it into accordance with the postulate of relativity.

 While discussing various hypotheses on Lorentz invariant gravitation, he introduced the innovative concept of a 4-dimensional spacetime by defining various four vectors, namely four-position, four-velocity, and four-force.
 He did not pursue the 4-dimensional formalism in subsequent papers, however, stating that this line of research seemed to "entail great pain for limited profit", ultimately concluding "that three-dimensional language seems the best suited to the description of our world".
-Furthermore, even as late as 1909, Poincaré continued to believe in the dynamical interpretation of the Lorentz transform.
-For these and other reasons, most historians of science argue that Poincaré did not invent what is now called special relativity.
+Even as late as 1909, Poincaré continued to describe the dynamical interpretation of the Lorentz transform.

-In 1905, Einstein introduced special relativity (even though without using the techniques of the spacetime formalism) in its modern understanding as a theory of space and time.
-While his results are mathematically equivalent to those of Lorentz and Poincaré, Einstein showed that the Lorentz transformations are not the result of interactions between matter and aether, but rather concern the nature of space and time itself.
-He obtained all of his results by recognizing that the entire theory can be built upon two postulates: The principle of relativity and the principle of the constancy of light speed.